cdl-geneseo/command-line/sections/15-review-and-next-steps.md

 $ man cd
 $ grep --help
 ```
+### Exercise special care with these three commands

 Here are three commands that you should handle with particular care.

 - `sudo`